davide-casiraghi/bootstrap-accordion-integrator/README.md

 - **caret-fontawesome-pro** (use Font Awesome Pro 5 font-family)
 - **caret-fontawesome-free** (use Font Awesome Free 4.7.0 font-family)

+To use FontAwesome styles you need FontAwesome already loaded in your application.

 ## Load the CSS and JS files